Gardening Tips Beginners can use

 Gardening can sound scary to newbies.
-When you hear your grandparents go on about how much work it takes, it sounds difficult.
+It doesn't sound easy when you hear your grandparents go on about how much work it takes.
 But no worries, gardening can be a piece of cake if you know the right tips.
 Tips have been passed down through gardeners for centuries.
 These are some gardening tips for beginners:

 - When planting, always add a handful of compost or organic matter.
-Ecohouse states that compost needs a good amount of green matter (food scraps or grass clippings) and brown matter (leaves or straw).
+Ecohouse states that compost needs a lot of green matter (food scraps or grass clippings) and brown matter (leaves or straw).
 Add water to your compost container to speed up decomposition.

 - After planting, keep the soil moist for a few weeks while your plant adjusts to its new home.
-After the roots get comfy, it will find water more easily.
+After the roots get comfy, they will find water more efficiently.

 - Choose native plants or plants native to areas with similar weather.
 Research your climate type before purchasing plants.
-For example, Austin, Texas has climate type 8b.
+For example, Austin, Texas, has climate type 8b.
 Climate 8b has mild winters and long growing seasons.
-This climate is suitable for a variety of plants, but it gets just cold enough in Winter for tropical plants to be a poor choice.
+This climate is suitable for various plants, but it gets just cold enough in Winter for tropical plants to be a poor choice.

 Gardening Tips for Vegetables

 Growing fruits and vegetables sounds like an even bigger task than regular plants.
-Don’t sweat it, crops can be easy.
+But don't sweat it; crops can be easy.
 Here are some gardening tips vegetables will love:

-- Choose a spot with full sun – Most crops prefer full sun, so they will need plenty of sun to grow.
-Grow them in a spot that gets at least six hours of direct sunlight per day.
+- Choose a spot with full sun – Most crops prefer full sun, so they need plenty of light to grow.
+Grow them in a spot that gets at least six hours of direct sunlight daily.

-- Pull weeds and harvest regularly – Weeds can hinder growth; be sure to keep an eye on them.
-Harvest your fruit when it is ready, so that energy can be aimed at new forming fruit.
+- Pull weeds and harvest regularly – Weeds can hinder growth; keep an eye on them.
+Harvest your fruit when ready so the plant can focus energy on creating new fruit.

-- Start with seedlings – Starting from seed can be tricky, so it is recommended that you start with young plants.
-Try starting some from seed as a trial run separately, while using seedlings for the majority of your first crops.
-That way you won’t be short harvests for your first attempt.
+- Start with seedlings – Starting from seed can be tricky, so starting with young plants is recommended.
+Try starting some from seed as a trial run separately while using seedlings for most of your first crops.
+That way, you won't be short harvests for your first attempt.

-Bonus tip: Some easy veggies to try are tomatoes, peas, and peppers.
+Bonus tip: Some easy veggies are tomatoes, peas, and peppers.

 How to Garden in Raised Beds

-One common method of growing plants around the home is raised beds.
-You may think they are only for aesthetics, but garden beds are useful for a number of reasons:
+One standard method of growing plants around the home is raised beds.
+You may think they are only for aesthetics, but garden beds are helpful for a number of reasons:

 - Easier maintenance – Raised garden beds are typically one to two feet above the ground.
-This allows gardeners to not put a strain on their backs when tending to plants.
+This height keeps gardeners from straining their backs when tending to plants.

 - Pest protection – Snails and bugs are common pests.
 For vegetables especially, raised beds may shield plants from small pests.

-- Prevents overspreading – The barrier of raised beds prevents weeds from getting inside and invasive plants from spreading outside.
+- Prevents overspreading – The raised bed barrier prevents weeds from getting inside and invasive plants from spreading outside.

-Using raised beds is how to garden flowers and vegetables effectively, due to how much attention they require.
+Using raised beds is how to garden flowers and vegetables effectively due to their required attention.

 How to Garden in the City